 GLOBAL MARKETS-Stocks slip; caution reigns before U.S. payrolls

-* U.S., European shares dip with payroll report awaited
+* U.S., European shares dip as payroll report awaited

 * Euro, pound, claw back versus dollar; ECB, BOE hold rates